Learn languages with OLS

 If you would like to modify the password, complete the “New Password” field and then confirm it in the “New Password Confirmation” field.

 Before clicking on "Save these modifications", please read the 'Legal Notice' on data protection.
-You must accept the terms on data protection and data privacy before saving your profile, otherwise you will be unable to proceed.
+You must accept the data protection and data privacy terms before saving your profile, otherwise you will be unable to proceed.

 Once you have completed your profile, click on “Save these modifications” to continue.

-Once you have completed your personal profile, you will be asked to further edit your profile by filling in some details about your Erasmus+ mobility.
+Once you have completed your personal profile, you will be asked to further edit your profile by filling in some details about your Erasmus+ or European Solidarity Corps mobility.
 Fields marked with a red asterisk * are mandatory.

 The language of the assessment you are going to take, indicated under the label “Language to test”, has been selected by your sending institution/organisation as the main language of instruction or work for your mobility period.
 You cannot modify this field.
 If you believe this language is incorrect, please stop completing your profile and contact your sending institution/organisation immediately.

 Additionally, you need to update the dates of your mobility period.
 The estimated dates of mobility are important as they determine the date of your final language assessment.
 Please pay particular attention to the return date, and note, that your mobility cannot exceed 13 months.

 Please also enter the time zone in which you will be studying or working during your mobility.
 Your time zone may become important at a later stage for the live coaching activities available on the platform (if you are selected by your sending institution/organisation to attend the OLS online language course).

 Once you’ve completed your mobility profile, you will be invited to take part in a new mobility.
 Click on “add mobility” to add this mobility to your OLS account.